Tár

 Tár is a 2022 psychological drama film written and directed by Todd Field.
 Cate Blanchett stars as Lydia Tár, a world-renowned conductor, whose life unravels after she is accused of misconduct.
 The supporting cast includes Nina Hoss, Noémie Merlant, Sophie Kauer, Julian Glover, Allan Corduner, and Mark Strong.

 Tár premiered at the 79th Venice International Film Festival in September 2022, where Blanchett won the Volpi Cup for Best Actress.
 Following a three-week limited theatrical release, it received a wide release on October 28, 2022, through Focus Features.
-Tár received critical acclaim, especially for Blanchett's performance and Field's screenplay and direction.
-At the 95th Academy Awards, Tár was nominated for 6 awards, including Best Picture.
-Blanchett won the BAFTA, Golden Globe, and Critics' Choice Movie Award for Best Actress, and was nominated for the Academy Award and Screen Actors Guild Award in the same category.
-Since its release, it has been regarded as one of the best films of the 2020s and the 21st century.
+It received acclaim, especially for Blanchett's performance and Field's screenplay and direction.
+At the 95th Academy Awards, it garnered six nominations, including Best Picture, Best Original Screenplay and Best Director for Field, and Best Actress for Blanchett.

+Tár was the fourth film to be named Best of the Year by the New York Film Critics Circle, the Los Angeles Film Critics Association, the London Film Critics' Circle and the National Society of Film Critics.
+It has appeared in numerous lists of the greatest films of the 21st century.